League of Revolutionary Black Workers: Background

-The League's Formation
+The League's formation

-The formation of the League of Revolutionary Black Workers finds its roots in a wildcat strike which took place on May 2, 1968.
-The strike, which occurred at the Dodge Main factory, was organized in response to a speedup in the lines.
-Although the wildcat strike was led by a coalition of workers, including Polish women workers and Black workers, punishment following the action was disproportionately landed upon Black workers.
-Seven people, including five Blacks, were fired following the action, with all but two, General G. Baker Jr. and Bennie Tate, eventually rehired.
-Following the strike, nine workers from the plant formed close relationships with the editors of "The Inner City Voice", and decided to form the first Revolutionary Union Movement, called the Dodge Revolutionary Union Movement (DRUM).
+The triggering event that led to the LRBW's formation was a wildcat strike on May 2, 1968 at the Dodge Main factory.
+The spontaneous labor action, involving over 3,000 workers, was a response to a recent speedup on the assembly lines.
+Although the wildcatters were directed by both black and white workers, the punishment doled out by Chrysler for the action was disproportionately inflicted upon black workers.
+Seven people, including five blacks, were fired, with all but two, General Baker and Bennie Tate, eventually rehired.
+Following the strike, nine workers from the plant established close relationships with the editors of Inner City Voice (ICV), and decided to form the first Revolutionary Union Movement, called the Dodge Revolutionary Union Movement (DRUM).

-Following the creation of DRUM, the workers and the editors of the newsletter began to circulate a newsletter inside the plant with the same title.
-The newsletter was designed to build political consciousness among Black workers and articulate the main concerns of Black workers.
-The newsletter targeted the work conditions in the plant, the plant's bosses, and the leadership of the UAW.
-One of the largest actions that DRUM organized was a wildcat strike which took place on July 7, 1968.
-The strike addressed both the working conditions in the plant and the inability of the UAW to represent and address the needs of Black workers in the auto industry.
-The rally and wildcat strike brought together a number of Black community groups and radical white organizations, and was deemed a success by the leadership of DRUM.
-Following this action, DRUM organized a number of other successful actions and events directed against their two main enemies: the bosses at the Chrysler factory and the UAW.
+Following the creation of DRUM, the workers and ICV editors began to circulate a weekly newsletter, titled drum, inside the plant.
+One of the largest actions that DRUM organized was a July 7, 1968 rally in the Dodge Main parking lot, and a wildcat strike the next day.
+These actions were in protest of working conditions in the plant and of the UAW's failure to represent the needs of black auto workers.
+The rally and wildcat strike brought together a number of black community groups and radical white organizations, and was deemed a success by DRUM leadership.
+DRUM then organized other actions directed against what they viewed as their two principal enemies: the Chrysler factory bosses and the UAW leadership.

-After the successful development of DRUM, a number of other revolutionary union movements began developing at other plants throughout 1968 and early 1969, including the Ford Revolutionary Union Movement (FRUM) and Eldon Avenue Revolutionary Union Movement (ELRUM), both of which carried out increasingly militant and successful actions against the bosses in their factories and the UAW leadership.
-The spread of RUMs was not only limited to the auto industry, with developments among the United Parcel Service workers (UPRUM), health workers (HRUM), and among Detroit News workers (NEWRUM).
+Throughout 1968 and early 1969, more revolutionary union movements formed at other plants, such as the Ford Revolutionary Union Movement (FRUM) and Chrysler's Eldon Avenue Revolutionary Union Movement (ELRUM).
+The spread of RUMs was not limited to the auto industry; there were equivalent developments occurring among United Parcel Service workers (UPRUM), health workers (HRUM), and Detroit News workers (NEWRUM).

-As more and more revolutionary union movements began to form at plants across Detroit, it became clear that a more advanced and centralized organization would be needed to provide leadership to this growing movement among Black auto workers.
-In the June 1969, the League of Revolutionary Black Workers was formed, with The Inner City Voice as its official newspaper.
+As more RUMs sprang up at workplaces across Detroit, it became clear that a centralized organization was needed to coordinate this burgeoning black worker movement.
+In June 1969, the League of Revolutionary Black Workers was formed.
+In September, it established its headquarters at 179 Cortland Street.
+The newspaper Inner City Voice (ICV) was the official organ of the LRBW.